SSrustworthy/DLRML-docs/docs/explore/Disneyland/Frontierland/Pioneer_Mercantile_v_4.md

 # Pioneer Mercantile v.4 [REF]

-## Description

 **Land(s)**: Frontierland

 **Loop Total Length**: 00:40:57.385

-This version of the Pioneer Mercantile video loop was introduced ca. 2022 (see [https://dlnewstoday.com/2022/09/encanto-and-the-muppets-added-to-frontierland-shop-in-disneyland/](https://dlnewstoday.com/2022/09/encanto-and-the-muppets-added-to-frontierland-shop-in-disneyland/)).
+This version of the Pioneer Mercantile video loop was introduced ca. 2022 (see [https://dlnewstoday.com/2022/09/encanto-and-the-muppets-added-to-frontierland-shop-in-disneyland/](https://dlnewstoday.com/2022/09/encanto-and-the-muppets-added-to-frontierland-shop-in-disneyland/) ).
 This tracklist was compiled based on a reference recording by SSrustworthy in April 2024.
 Tracks have not been verified against their source tracks.
 See MouseBits, Re: [https://forums.mousebits.com/threads/pioneer-mercantile-v-4.11050/](https://forums.mousebits.com/threads/pioneer-mercantile-v-4.11050/)  (2024).

 ## Tracklist